 Your tooth enamel is important.
 You want it to be white, but it also needs to be healthy, and you need help to determine if your tooth enamel is in good shape all on its own.
 Regular visits to your Johns Creek general dentist means you will undergo a dental exam and thorough dental cleaning, plus you can discuss TMJ, pain, or any other oral health questions or concerns you are having.

-Schedule an appointment with Dr. Mitul Patel at Family & Cosmetic Dental Care and allow us to be part of your oral health.
+Schedule an appointment with Dr. Mitul Patel at Hello Family Dental and allow us to be part of your oral health.
 Our dental office proudly serves the areas of Johns Creek, Alpharetta, Duluth, and neighboring cities.